 A lawyer consultation may be all that is needed to answer your questions or to obtain guidance about what steps you should take to best preserve your rights.
-Our attorneys can review your employee benefit plan or insurance policy, consider the information you provide about your disability, illness, or medical condition, and provide information and advice based on their familiarity with the law and years of experience handling disability and health insurance claims and appeals.
+Our attorneys can review your employee benefit plan or insurance policy, consider the information you provide about your disability, illness, or medical condition, and provide information and advice based on their familiarity with the law and years of experience handling disability, long term care, home health care, and health insurance claims and appeals.

 For example, you may have recently been diagnosed with a chronic, progressive disease, and have questions about the benefits available to you under your employer’s health, life, or disability insurance plans.
 Or, you may be considering a change of jobs, and have questions about how your pre-existing illness will affect your rights with regard to coverage and benefits under your new employer’s insurance plans.
 Will you have to be on the job a certain amount of time before you are eligible for health insurance, or to make a claim for disability benefits?
 How sick must you be to qualify for disability benefits, and how long will it take to get approval of your claim?
 Are there steps you can take to maximize the probability that your claim will be approved.